Empower Your Startup with an HR Checklist: 9 Valuable Steps

 - Behavior: This includes policies on equal employment opportunity in the workplace as well as sexual harassment policies.

-Developing an HR department focused on creating a workplace that complies with federal regulations for compliance, safety, and health provides legal protection for your company.
-Regulations change often, which is where a dedicated HR team can help ensure you’re in compliance with federal and local laws.
+Developing an HR department focused on creating a workplace that complies with federal regulations for health and safety compliance provides legal protection for your company.

 5. Set Up Processes for Payroll and Benefits